Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

-Local accounts provide a legacy non auditable means of accessing an AKS cluster and are not recommended for use.
+Local accounts provide a legacy non-auditable means of accessing an AKS cluster and are not recommended for use.

 **Resources**